 This would explain how even people who have a lot friends can still feel lonely.
 Despite these relationships, they still may not have enough truly significant relationships to prevent them from becoming lonely.

 And, here is something else to consider.
-Loneliness can be contagious.
+Feeling secluded can be contagious.
 On one study 52% of those who were close to someone experiencing loneliness were more likely to experience loneliness themselves.

-But, how do we explain the three age peaks when loneliness becomes more prevalent?
+But, how do we explain the three age peaks when feeling alone becomes more prevalent?

 The Late 20s

-Loneliness in the 80s and even mid 50s was expected by the researchers, but loneliness occurring during the late 20s was unexpected.
+Loneliness in the 80s and even mid 50s was expected by the researchers, but feelings of being lonely occurring during the late 20s was unexpected.
 They offered this explanation for loneliness occurring during the late 20s.

 In our minds, it could be also a generational difference, too.
 The current generation has largely delayed making major (life-altering) decisions as compared to older generations who fought wars in their late teens, got married much earlier, started a family sooner, and bought homes at earlier age.